peter-hanzo/pyspur/README.md

 * **Lightweight** via minimal dependencies, avoiding bloated LLM frameworks.

 # ⚡ Quick start
-#### [ Instructions for Unix-like systems.
-Support for Windows PC coming soon ]

-You can get PySpur up and running in three quick steps.
+You can launch PySpur using pre-built docker images in the following steps:

 1. **Clone the repository:**
     ```sh